Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 Your mileage may vary.

-This guide was written primarily for modded 7DtD, but can be beneficial for any PC Game.
+This guide was written primarily for modded 7DtD, but much of it can be beneficial for any PC Game.

 ---